jeremycx/node-LDAP/README.md

     ldap.rename('cn=name,dc=example,dc=com', 'cn=newname')

-SCHEMA
+Schema
 ======

 The schema module is largely independent of the LDAP module itself, and contains a JSON transcription of all the default openLDAP schema files.
-This is a work in progress, and dditional schema data is most welcomed via pull requests.
+This is a work in progress, and additional schema data is most welcomed via pull requests.

 To instantiate: